 Joint pain can silently derail a veteran’s quality of life.
 After years of physically demanding service, many veterans return home only to face an invisible battle of aching joints that make even the simplest tasks exhausting.

-Military life isn’t just hard; it’s punishing on the body.
+Military life is punishing on the body.
 From standing in formation for hours to lugging gear over uneven terrain, service members endure continuous physical stress.
-These demands might not seem severe in the moment, but over time, they can lead to chronic joint conditions that don’t go away after discharge.
+While these demands might not seem severe in the moment, they often lead to chronic joint conditions that don’t go away after discharge.

 How the VA Rates Joint Pain

-The VA relies on the Schedule for Rating Disabilities, specifically Diagnostic Codes 5200–5274, to evaluate joint pain.
+The VA uses Diagnostic Codes 5200–5274 to evaluate joint pain.
 These codes are organized by body part and provide detailed criteria for determining how limited your range of motion is.
-In general:

 Bilateral Ratings